Vixlatio/RenderGLBPlus/README.md

-## glb-renderer
+## RenderGLB+
 ### An open-source project by Vixlatio PTY LTD

-glb-renderer is a program built in C for rendering 3D objects from GLB files into stunning image renders.
+RenderGLB+ is a program built in C for rendering 3D objects from GLB files into stunning image renders.
 This tool leverages OpenGL (GLUT), [NVIDIA's CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit), and [ZLUDA Toolkit](https://github.com/vosen/ZLUDA) for rendering and supports various image formats including PNG, JPG, and JPEG.
 This program supports, both, GNU/LINUX and Microsoft Windows.

 ### Features